 Loaded bag weight: 42lbs / Weight: 28lbs / Max capacity – 275lbs

 The Traveller must be one of THE most universal inflatable SUPs available.
-I mean, it fits to a backpack, its costs under $1,000, its made by one of the oldest iSUP brands, and it can be used for touring.
-We live in an era where the technological advancement has come to a degree where YOU CAN have a product that excels in various fields with success – and the Traveller is a greap example of that.
+I mean, it fits a backpack, it costs under $1,000, it’s made by one of the oldest iSUP brands, and it can be used for touring.
+We live in an era where technological advancement has come to a degree where YOU CAN have a product that excels in various fields with success – and the Traveller is a great example of that.

 - 12’6″ x 30″ x 6″